zjiayao/Pamuretas/README.md

 ### Single Worker, Thirteen Space

-This is a very critical scenario, a slight misgiving would yields trap a less-carefully implemented algorithm.
+This is a very critical scenario, a slight misgiving would trap a less-carefully implemented algorithm.

 ![1-13-1](figs/screencasts/1-13-1.gif)